 Support and challenge

-I have used this diagram in a few workshops recently to illustrate these issues:
+I use this diagram in workshops and discussions to illustrate these issues:

 If our work is high in kindness and support but low in challenge and truthfulness, then it will be in danger of being naive.
 This is a tendency within some faith and community responses to poverty and homelessness when the emphasis is too much on giving things away, such as food or clothing.